Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Generalities on the Higgs potential

 \subsection{Goldstones and pseudo-Goldstones}

-In the absence of the Yukawa couplings, the spontaneous breaking of $SU(2)_L$ would produce 3 Goldstone bosons inside each Higgs quadruplet.
+In the absence of Yukawa couplings, the spontaneous breaking of $SU(2)_L$ would produce 3 Goldstone bosons inside each Higgs quadruplet.

-Physically, only three of them can become the longitudinal $W_\parallel$'s, and the rest of them is therefore doomed to get ``soft'' masses from the Yukawa couplings, becoming what is commonly called ``pseudo-Goldstone bosons''.
+Physically, only three of them can become the longitudinal $W_\parallel$'s, and the rest is therefore doomed to get ``soft'' masses from the Yukawa couplings, becoming what is commonly called ``pseudo-Goldstone bosons''.
 So, the spectrum of the theory is expected to be composed, after symmetry breaking, of $2N^2$ Higgs bosons and $6N^2-3$ pseudo-Goldstone bosons.

 The $mass^2$ of the pseudo-Goldstones must be calculated from the second derivative of $V-{\cal L}_{Yuk}$.
-The result, as we show below on the same simple example of the $X^\pm$ bosons, turns out to be the same as if it were calculated from the sole term $\delta_X X^\dagger X$ of $(-)$ the bosonised Yukawa Lagrangian (\ref{eq:Lyukbos2}).
+The result, as we show below on the same simple example of the $X^\pm$ bosons as we used in section \ref{section:genyuk}, turns out to be the same as if it were calculated from the sole term $\delta_X X^\dagger X$ of $(-1) \times$ the bosonised Yukawa Lagrangian (\ref{eq:Lyukbos2}).

 $-{\cal L}_{Yuk} + V$ involve the couplings